Last Updated:

 Insert the installation media of Windows 11.

-Open the command prompt or powershell in administrator mode using repair tools.
+Open the command prompt or PowerShell in administrator mode using repair tools.

 Enter the following command.